Rkthompson/accidental-dba/accidental-dba-notes.md

 database by taking a snapshot.
 Uses Volume Snapshot Service (VSS).
 Example products: Veeam, SnapManager, NetBackup, BackupExec, and AppAssure.

-Works really well for most backup needs by taking a snapshot of the sever's contents at the time of excecution.
+Works really well for most backup needs by taking a snapshot of the server's contents at the time of execution.

 **Potential Risks:**